ofiwg/libfabric/man/fi_getinfo.3.md

   information, the prov_name field of the fabric attribute structure should be used to filter by provider if necessary.

+*FI_FORMAT_UNSPEC*
+: FI_FORMAT_UNSPEC indicates that a provider specific address format should be selected.
+Provider specific addresses may be protocol specific or a vendor proprietary format.
+Applications that select FI_FORMAT_UNSPEC should be prepared to treat returned addressing data as opaque.
+FI_FORMAT_UNSPEC targets apps which make use of an out of band address exchange.
+Applications which use FI_FORMAT_UNSPEC may use fi_getname() to obtain a provider specific address assigned to an allocated endpoint.

+*FI_SOCKADDR*
+: Address is of type sockaddr.
+The specific socket address format will be determined at run time by interfaces examining the sa_family field.

+*FI_SOCKADDR_IB*
+: Address is of type sockaddr_ib (defined in Linux kernel source)

+*FI_SOCKADDR_IN*
+: Address is of type sockaddr_in (IPv4).

+*FI_SOCKADDR_IN6*
+: Address is of type sockaddr_in6 (IPv6).

+*FI_ADDR_PSMX*
+: Address is an Intel proprietary format that is used with their PSMX (extended performance scaled messaging) protocol.

 # FLAGS

 The operation of the fi_getinfo call may be controlled through the use of